HakubJozak/mana/README.markdown

 # Mana

-Mana is a proof-of-concept in-browser implementation of Magic the Gathering(tm) card game using EventMachine, Sinatra, Compass and Websockets.
+Mana is a proof-of-concept in-browser implementation of Magic the Gathering(tm) card game using jQuery, EventMachine, Sinatra, Compass and Websockets.

 ## Demo